-The carrying value of cash and cash equivalents, accounts receivable and payable, accrued expenses, revolving loans under our credit facility and borrowings under our capital expenditure facility approximate their fair value, and these are considered Level 1 assets and liabilities.
+The carrying value of accounts receivable and payable, accrued expenses, revolving loans under our credit facility and borrowings under our capital expenditure facility approximate their fair value.
+Our revolving loans and borrowings under our capital expenditure facility reset each month at market interest rates.
+All of these items are considered Level 1 assets and liabilities.

 Our foreign currency forward contracts are valued using quoted market prices or are determined using a yield curve model based on current market rates.
 As a result, we classify these investments as Level 2 in the fair value hierarchy.
+Money market funds and mutual funds held to satisfy future deferred compensation obligations are valued based upon the market values of underlying securities, and therefore we classify these assets as Level 2 in the fair value hierarchy.

-We did not hold any Level 3 assets or liabilities as of December 31, 2018 or December 31, 2017.
-The goodwill impairment charge recorded in the third quarter of 2017 was calculated using Level 3 inputs.
+We did not hold any Level 3 assets or liabilities as of December 31, 2019 or December 31, 2018.
+The asset impairment charges recorded in the fourth quarters of 2019 and 2018 and the goodwill impairment charge recorded in the third quarter of 2017 were calculated using Level 3 inputs.